Elo rating system: Video games and online games

 Few video games use the original Elo rating system.
 According to Lichess, an online chess server, the Elo system is outdated, with Glicko-2 now being used by many chess organizations.
 PlayerUnknown’s Battlegrounds is one of the few video games that utilizes the very first Elo system.
 In Guild Wars, Elo ratings are used to record guild rating gained and lost through guild-versus-guild battles.
 In 1998, an online gaming ladder called Clanbase was launched, which used the Elo scoring system to rank teams.
 The initial K-value was 30, but was changed to 5 in January 2007, then changed to 15 in July 2009.
 The site later went offline in 2013.
 A similar alternative site was launched in 2016 under the name Scrimbase, which also used the Elo scoring system for ranking teams.
 Since 2005, Golden Tee Live has rated players based on the Elo system.
 New players start at 2100, with top players rating over 3000.
 Despite many video games using different systems for matchmaking, it is common for players of ranked video games to refer to all matchmaking ratings as Elo.

 Other usage

 The Elo rating system has been used in soft biometrics, which concerns the identification of individuals using human descriptions.
 Comparative descriptions were utilized alongside the Elo rating system to provide robust and discriminative 'relative measurements', permitting accurate identification.

-The Elo rating system has also been used in biology for assessing male dominance hierarchies, and in automation and computer vision for fabric inspection.

-Moreover, online judge sites are also using Elo rating system or its derivatives.
+The Elo rating system has been used in biology for assessing male dominance hierarchies, and in automation and computer vision for fabric inspection.
+Moreover, online judge sites are using the Elo rating system or its derivatives.
 For example, Topcoder is using a modified version based on normal distribution, while Codeforces is using another version based on logistic distribution.

-Elo rating system has also been noted in dating apps, such as in the matchmaking app Tinder, which uses a variant of the Elo rating system.

-The YouTuber Marques Brownlee and his team used Elo rating system when they let people to vote between digital photos taken with different smartphone models launched in 2022.
+The Elo rating system has been noted in dating apps, such as in the matchmaking app Tinder, which uses a variant of the Elo rating system.
+The YouTuber Marques Brownlee and his team used the Elo rating system when they let people vote between digital photos taken with different smartphone models launched in 2022.
+The Elo rating system has been used in U.S. revealed preference college rankings, such as those by the digital credential firm Parchment.
+The Elo rating system has been adopted to evaluate AI models.
+In 2021, Anthropic utilized the Elo system for ranking AI models in their research.
+The LMSYS leaderboard briefly employed the Elo rating system to rank AI models before transitioning to Bradley–Terry model.

 References in the media

-The Elo rating system was featured prominently in The Social Network during the algorithm scene where Mark Zuckerberg released Facemash.
+The Elo rating system was featured prominently in the 2010 film The Social Network during the algorithm scene where Mark Zuckerberg released Facemash.
 In the scene Eduardo Saverin writes mathematical formulas for the Elo rating system on Zuckerberg's dormitory room window.
 Behind the scenes, the movie claims, the Elo system is employed to rank girls by their attractiveness.
 The equations driving the algorithm are shown briefly, written on the window; however, they are slightly incorrect.